miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

 > When you're off the beaten track, converging recommendations shows you might
 > actually be on a good one nonetheless&#151;as poorly worn as it yet might be.
-> Getting AI to help with novel new approaches is like getting a stodgy old
-> professor set in their ways to do the same.
-So, get 2 and make them bounce
-> ideas off each other and surprise them. &#151;Mike

 ---